Sirithang/UnityBugReporter/README.md

 - [X] parse unitybt url & use that in editor to move to that place
 - [X] display issue with a unitybt link in the sceneview where they were taken.
 - [X] offer way to filter before pulling issues
+- [X] can upload screenshot with bug filling (need more image service uploading)?
 - [ ] write more backend (gitlab to start)
 - [ ] automate creating the OAuth using github login/password